Rudrabha/Cifar10-Classification/README.md

 keras 2.2.2 \
 tensorflow 1.9.0

-The dataset files should be downloaded from https://www.cs.toronto.edu/~kriz/cifar-10-python.tar.gz.
+The dataset files should be downloaded from https://www.cs.toronto.edu/~kriz/cifar-10-python.tar.gz. \
-Now, rename the folder to cifar10.
+Extract and rename the folder to cifar10.

 To run a classifier -